sunlibocs/MobileNetV3/README.md

 ## Summary

-The model.py comes from https://github.com/xiaolai-sqlai/mobilenetv3
+- The model.py comes from https://github.com/xiaolai-sqlai/mobilenetv3

-We test both small and large mobileNetv3 on CIFAR-100 using our trained model, train code and test code.
+- We test both small and large mobileNetv3 on CIFAR-100 using our trained model, train code and test code.
 Our trained mode can be found from ./checkpoint

-For the experiment on imageNet, we didn't train our own model, and we just use the contained pretrained model from the above link.
+- For the experiment on imageNet, we didn't train our own model, and we just use the contained pretrained model from the above link.
 We found that there is a accuracy difference between our result and their result.
-We got acc1 of 65.07%, while they obatained 69.037%.
+We got an acc1 of 65.07%, while they obatained 69.037%.
 This difference was also issued by someone else - https://github.com/xiaolai-sqlai/mobilenetv3/issues/18

 ## Experiments
--For CIFAR-100 and imageNet data, we experimented with resize (224, 224).
+- For CIFAR-100 and imageNet data, we experimented with resize (224, 224).

 | Datasets | Model | Accuracy | Epoch | Training Time | Parameters |
 | :---: | :---: | :---: | :---: | :---: | :---: |
 | CIFAR-100 | MobileNetV3-LARGE | 69.92% | 34 | 3h 58min | 2.8M|
 | CIFAR-100 | MobileNetV3-SMALL | 68.67% | 35 | 1h 25min | 1.35M|

--For imageNet, we didn't train our own model.
+- For imageNet, we didn't train our own model.
 We just report the results from original paper, the pretrained model provider and ourselves(use the same pretrained model).

 | Datasets | Model | Accuracy | Parameters |
 | :---: | :---: | :---: | :---: |